dpa99c/phonegap-launch-navigator/README.md

 If for any reason you have issues with v3, the final release of v2 is on this branch: [https://github.com/dpa99c/phonegap-launch-navigator/tree/v2](https://github.com/dpa99c/phonegap-launch-navigator/tree/v2).
 It can be specified in a Cordova project as `uk.co.workingedge.phonegap.plugin.launchnavigator@2`.

+[cordova-plugin-actionsheet](https://github.com/EddyVerbruggen/cordova-plugin-actionsheet) has been introduced as a plugin dependency.
+It is used to display a native picker (both on Android and iOS) to choose which available navigation app should be used.
+This is used if [app](#app) is specified as `launchnavigator.APP.USER_SELECT`, which is the default in v3 if an app is not explicitly specified.

 # Reporting issues

 Before reporting issues with this plugin, please first do the following: